Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Unfortunately, most flowers bloom in early to late spring.
 Unless you live in a high altitude like I do, then it's later.
 The prettiest flowers that grow here in profusion are golden banner, and they just went to seed.

 I feel black locust blossoms are excellent for a wedding, however it would be too late in the year.
 Depending on your zone, sunflowers may be still blooming that late.
+Do you have wild sunflowers in Missouri?

-Here's one specifically for Missouri: http://mdc.mo.g flower-favorites
+Here's one specifically for Missouri: mdc.mo.gov/

 Caution: Avoid any daisy-like flowers unless you can positively identify them as non-toxic.
 They could be in the Chrysanthemum family.
 My cat was exposed to a Chrysanthemum, did not even eat any and was still sick for a week.